pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 If using a function asset in this context, you can include keys from the node definition in the function signature and these parts of the definition will be passed to the function.
-In the following example, we use this technique to populate the ``f0`` argument:
+In the following example, we use this technique to populate the function's ``f0`` argument:

 .. code-block:: python